Scott Mead is an active Investor, Investment banker and Philanthropist.

 Personal Background

-He is a member of the Council on Foreign Relations, an active photographer and art collector, extensive adventure traveler, He aspires to run a marathon on every continent for charity and has so far completed London and New York marathon.
+Scott Mead is a graduate of Harvard College, Emmanuel College of Cambridge University, where he was the Harvard Scholar, and the University of Pennsylvania Law School.
+He is a member of the Council on Foreign Relations, an active photographer and art collector, extensive adventure traveler, and currently attempting a marathon on every continent for charity, having completed London and New York.